python-poetry/poetry/docs/docs/basic-usage.md

     **How does Poetry download the right files?**

-    When you specify a dependency in `pyproject.toml`, Poetry first take the name of the package that you have requested and searches for it in any repository you have registered using the `repositories` key.
+    When you specify a dependency in `pyproject.toml`, Poetry first takes the name of the package that you have requested and searches for it in any repository you have registered using the `repositories` key.
     If you have not registered any extra repositories, or it does not find a package with that name in the repositories you have specified, it falls back on PyPI.